 This isn’t surprising, as a service business has a few compelling advantages:

-- High margins
+- High margins.

-- A relatively stable revenue stream
+- A relatively stable revenue stream.

 As Apple has relied on home runs with its products, from the new Mac to the iPod, iPhone, and iPhones, that kind of success isn’t easy to replicate, and it makes the company relies on a continuous stream of fresh sales to keep the business growing.
-A service business would balance things out.

 It is important to remark this isn’t something new to Apple:

 When Apple introduced the iPhone, it isn’t like it was an overnight success.
-It was successful, but it had to create a whole ecosystem to make of the iPhone a continuous source of growth for the company!
+It was successful, but it had to create a whole ecosystem to make the iPhone a continuous source of growth for the company!

 The Company is committed to bringing the best user experience to its customers through its innovative hardware, software and services.
 The Company’s business strategy leverages its unique ability to design and develop its own operating systems, hardware, application software and services to provide its customers products and solutions with innovative design, superior ease-of-use and seamless integration.

 Understanding this part is critical.
 As I explained above, at the time of this writing many think of Apple as the “iPhone company.”

-- Operating systems
+- Operating systems.

-- Applications software
+- Applications software.

-- Innovative design
+- Innovative design.

-- Seamless Integration
+- Seamless Integration.

 Those elements together make Apple‘s products successful.
 As Apple further explained: